Adult Bereavement, Geelong Region

 Our support groups include:

-- The TCF and Hope Drop-In Group, run in partnership with The Compassionate Friends (TCF), for any parent who has lost a child of any age from any cause
+• The TCFV/Hope Drop-In Group, run in partnership with The Compassionate Friends Victoria (TCFV) for any parent who has lost a child of any age and from any cause;

-- Men’s Bereavement in the Bar, an informal group for men who have experienced the loss of a child of any age from any cause
+• Men’s Bereavement in the Bar, an informal group for men who have experienced the loss of a loved one of any age and from any cause;

-- Learning to Live with Loss, a free four-week grief education program co-facilitated by Hope and Tuckers Funeral & Bereavement Service for women who have experienced the recent death of a partner
+• Living With Grief, a four-week grief education program co-facilitated by Hope and Tuckers Funeral & Bereavement Service for women who have experienced the recent death of a partner (contact us for upcoming dates).

 Grief after sudden and unexpected death